 “What we find, changes who we become” – Peter Morville

 According to the Council on Undergraduate Research (CUR), undergraduate research entails “An inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.”
-Undergraduate students passionate about enhancing their knowledge of a particular discipline can choose to volunteer as a student research assistant under a faculty member or senior graduate student.
+Undergraduate students passionate about enhancing their knowledge of a particular discipline can choose to volunteer as a graduate research assistant under a faculty member or senior graduate student.
 Sure, such experiences help to highlight your domain knowledge and practical research experience in your resume, but the bigger question is, how does your assistantship experience build your skill set and your overall career prospects?

 1. Helps To Broaden Your Knowledge Base

 Undergrad research is an ideal pathway to develop in-depth academic and practical experience in a particular field.
 It is especially beneficial for someone looking to pursue higher levels of education, a PhD or Masters, because it helps you explore various topics and make a more informed choice about your subjects and thesis.
 Research can help you amass hands-on knowledge of a subject in a more authentic setting as you get to experiment, analyse and interpret data.
 In the process you gain deep expertise of a subject through self learning and trial and error.
 For instance, if you are a math student and you discover something that raises your curiosity, you get to design a research project and conduct your own exercises and experimental sessions to reach a suitable conclusion.